AlbusSec/NetLab/lab-8/hint-8.md

 # Hint
 - You need to configure hostname and domain too but If these things are already configured perfectly, then see that what can be configured.
-- If domain is already configured then mark the domain name.
+- If domain is already configured then mark the domain name to solve the next lab